haya3218/shaggy-but-OH-GOD-NO/README.md

-# The shaggy mod source code
+# JOKE MOD

-This is the forked repository from the Friday Night Funkin' VS Shaggy mod.
+This is a forked repository from the Friday Night Funkin' VS Shaggy mod.

-**THIS IS NOT TO BE TAKEN SERIOUSLY, JUST A THOUGHT EXPERIMENT**
+**THIS IS NOT TO BE TAKEN SERIOUSLY, JUST A THOUGHT EXPERIMENT.
+I WANTED TO SEE HOW MANY ARROWS YOU CAN REALLY GET IN GOD EATER BEFORE YOU FUCKING DIE**